securevale/android-rasp/README.md

   the emulator makers or even by the device user (if the device is also rooted).
 - more advanced checks (such as device's operator name, telephone number, properties etc.).
 Recommended when you need to be more certain whether the device is an emulator.
-Please note that in order to take full advantage of this check level you need to add *android.permission.READ_PHONE_STATE* permission to your application's manifest file.
+Please note that in order to take full advantage of this checks you need to add *android.permission.READ_PHONE_STATE* permission to your application's manifest file.

 Implemented checks were tested on various emulators and devices to decrease both false-positives (